CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab07.md

 # Lab 07: Evaluate generative AI model performance

 ## Overview
-In this lab, you'll use manual and automated evaluations to assess the performance of a model in the Azure AI Foundry portal.
+In this lab, you will use manual and automated evaluations to assess the performance of a generative AI model in Azure AI Foundry.
+You will begin by creating a hub and project, then deploy gpt-4.1 and gpt-4.1-mini models.
+After deployment, you will perform manual evaluations by comparing model outputs against expected responses, and then configure automated evaluations using semantic similarity, relevance, F1 score, and fairness metrics.
+These exercises will give you practical experience in applying evaluation techniques to validate generative AI models.

 ### Task 1: Create an Azure AI Foundry hub and project

+In this task, you’ll sign in to Azure AI Foundry, create a new hub, and set up a project.
+This will provide the workspace you’ll use to deploy and evaluate models.

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.